Psychology

 The Psychology Pathway is offered at Durham, Newcastle, Queens, Ulster, Northumbria and Teesside

-The Department offers three Clusters of research activity and expertise: Cognition and Neuroscience, Health and Wellbeing, and Evolution and Social Interaction.
-Within those clusters are specialised research groups which bring together researchers engaging in work in focused areas, including developmental disability, forensic, health behaviour, hoarding, language and communication, memory, neuroscience, nutrition, perception, psychobiology, psychopathology, sleep and social psychology.
+The School of Psychology at Northumbria University is organised into the Cognition & Neuroscience, Evolution & Social Interaction, and The Psychology of Health, Wellbeing & Performance research clusters.
+Within those clusters are specialised research groups focuses on developmental disability, forensic, health behaviour, hoarding, language and communication, memory, neuroscience, nutrition, perception, psychobiology, psychopathology, sleep and social psychology.